CloudLabs-MOC/SC-401T00-Information-Security-Administrator/Instructions/Labs/Lab1_Ex4_message_encryption.md

 There is a requirement in your organization to restrict trust for foreign identity providers, such as Google or Facebook.
 Because these social IDs are activated by default for accessing messages protected with message encryption, you need to deactivate the use of social IDs for all users in your organization.

-1. You should still be logged into your Client 1 VM (SC-401-CL1) as the **SC-401-CL1\admin** account and there should still be an open PowerShell window with Exchange Online connected.
+1. You should still be logged into the **LabVM**, signed in as demouser and there should still be an open PowerShell window with Exchange Online connected.

 1. Run the **Get-OMEConfiguration** cmdlet to view the default configuration: